High school students tend to get more motivated over time

-Category: Environment Hits: 1Parents may fear that if their high school student isn't motivated to do well in classes, there's nothing that will change that.
+Category: Environment Hits: 2Parents may fear that if their high school student isn't motivated to do well in classes, there's nothing that will change that.
 But a new study that followed more than 1,600 students over two years found that students' academic motivation often did change - and usually for the better.
 Results showed that increasing students' sense of 'belongingness' in school was one key way of increasing academic motivation.

 Read more https://www.sciencedaily.com/releases/2021/03/210301084503.htm